The holidays are here again!

 I wish I could promise you a solution to heal fractured relationships and painful memories, to bring you joy and peace, but many problems can’t be solved so quickly or easily.
 Instead, we can love and care for ourselves through the challenges that the holidays can bring.
 We can choose to be the best versions of ourselves and empower ourselves to celebrate (or not celebrate) in the ways that feel right for us.
 Giving yourself the gift of self-care may be the most important gift you’ll receive.
 I hope the following self-care tips help you create a more joyful and fulfilling holiday season.

 Enjoy your holiday failures, imperfections, and everything that doesn’t go according to plan

 No matter how hard we try, the holidays never go exactly the way we want them to.
-It can be challenging to stay flexible and avoid self-criticism, but the rewards are great when we can adapt to last minute changes, use self-compassion, and even laugh at ourselves.
+It can be challenging to stay flexible and avoid self-criticism, but the rewards are great when we can adapt to last-minute changes, use self-compassion, and even laugh at ourselves.
 The holidays don’t have to be perfect to be fun, meaningful, and memorable.
 In fact, sometimes the most memorable holidays are the least perfect of all.
-Try to keep the real meaning of the holidays in the forefront and not get hung up on the details.
+Try to keep the real meaning of the holidays at the forefront and not get hung up on the details.
 A gratitude practice can be especially helpful to train your brain to find the good in every situation.